diku-dk/futhark-book/language.rst

 Mandelbrot set iteration step :math:`Z_{n+1} = Z_{n}^{2} + C`, where
 :math:`Z_n` is the actual iteration value, and :math:`C` is the initial point.
-In this example, all operations on complex numbers are fully expanded, though Futhark comes with a library for complex numbers that will be presented later.
+In this example, all operations on complex numbers are written as operations on pairs of numbers.
+In practice, we would use a library for complex numbers.

 ::